julianjohannesen/first-mern/docs/1-install-cra.md

 # Step One - Create the React Project

 You're going to use Create React App to bootstrap your React application.
-To do this, you’ll need to make sure you have a relatively recent version of Node.js installed on your machine.
+To do this, you’ll need a relatively recent version of Node.js.
 The most recent version as of this writing is 14.x.

 Node will automatically install NPM - the Node Package Manager.
 You can then use NPM to install all of the other libraries talked about below.